fatih-keles/30-min-workshops/apex-movies-web-app/readme.md

 [^ back](#steps)

 ## 8. Report Page (5 min)
 This is pretty much looks like a tabular report page.
-Whereas there is more provided by Apex behind it.
+Whereas there is more provided by APEX behind it.
  - First simplfy the report by selecting the display columns and **Save** it.
 ```
 Display in Report